 As the Trump administration continues to scale back the Affordable Care Act (ACA), many small businesses have raised questions about which portions of the law are still in effect in 2019.

-In large part, small business health benefits requirements are the same in 2019 as they were in 2018.
+In large part, small business health insurance requirements are the same in 2019 as they were in 2018.
 Small businesses are still not required to offer group health insurance, and they still have several options for compliantly providing health benefits to their employees.

 In this post, we’ll go over what you need to know to comply with the ACA in 2019.
 We’ll also discuss benefits options for small businesses that are compliant both this year and in coming years.

-Do I need to offer health benefits?
+Do I need to offer health insurance in 2019?

 Although the ACA’s individual mandate was eliminated beginning 2019, the employer mandate is still in place, requiring applicable large employers (ALEs) to provide a certain percentage of their full-time-equivalent (FTE) employees with minimum essential coverage (MEC).